sudoAPWH/Dalix/docs/Pkgs.md

 > static solution may have to be implemented.
 For now it will be done for each package/application.

-Also, there is a special package in the system called ```base```, it is not the system but rather a special package that is pulled in by all the others, it is nothing more then a pkg-info and a debian rootfs.
+Also, there is a special package in the system called ```base```, it is not the system but rather a special package that is pulled in by all the others, it is nothing more then a pkg-info.
 An application with sufficient priveleges, can add itself/another package to
 ```base```'s dependencies, to get automatically pulled in.
 For instance, an application installing a
 font, would create a package for the font, and add it into ```base```'s deps.